Volkswagen Scirocco (1974-1992)

 No one cares if you own a new Scirocco but if you drive a retro model, other retro VW owners will wave or give you the thumbs up.
 Strangers will come and tell you that their uncle had one or that they had one when they were ‘cool’.
 At that point the correct response is “Wrong stranger, it’s STILL cool!”

-Be sure to keep an eye out for the next instalment, where I will be recounting the purchase of my second car which was as rare as hens teeth and cooler than a kid with a power glove.
+Be sure to keep an eye out for the next instalment, where I will be recounting the purchase of my second car which was as rare as hens teeth and cooler than a kid with a Nintendo Power Glove.